Annabel Chong: Sex: The Annabel Chong Story

 Quek's media appearances caught the interest of Canadian film student Gough Lewis.
 He met Quek and set out to produce a documentary about her.
 While filming, Quek and Lewis became involved in a romantic relationship.
 The film, Sex: The Annabel Chong Story, was released in 1999.
 It includes footage from the gang bang shooting and her subsequent publicity appearances, explores her motives, revisits with her the site of her rape and depicts a painful conversation in Singapore between Quek and her mother, who had not known about her daughter's porn career before then.
 It was directed by Lewis and featured contributions from Quek, Al Goldstein, Ron Jeremy and Seymore Butts.
 In the film, Quek stated that she intended the World's Biggest Gang Bang to challenge "the notion of women as passive sex objects," and added, "We're not wilting violets, we're not victims, for Christ's sake.
 Female sexuality is as aggressive as male sexuality.
 I wanted to take on the role of the stud.
 The more [partners], the better."
 She also self-harmed in the film, taking a knife to her arm on the day Lewis and Quek broke up.
 What the documentary didn't show was that Lewis was doing the same to himself off-camera.

 The documentary propelled her further into the world media as it became a hit at the 1999 Sundance Film Festival, where it was nominated for a Grand Jury Prize.
-Since the release of the documentary, Quek has accused Lewis of misconstruing events in the film and portraying events in "misleading" way.
+Since the release of the documentary, Quek has accused Lewis of misconstruing events in the film and portraying events in a "misleading" way.